kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 ## Add AKS Cluster

-You can add an existing Kubernetes cluster and then manage it using KKP.
+You can add an existing Azure Kubernetes Service cluster and then manage it using KKP.

 - Navigate to `External Clusters` page.